-What is Myelomeningocele (spina bifida) and how does it affect my baby?
+What is Myelomeningocele and how does it affect my baby?

-Myelomeningocele, the most severe form of spina bifida, is a condition where the fetus’ spinal cord fails to close during development.
+Myelomeningocele (MMC), one of the most severe forms of spina bifida, is a condition where the fetus’ spinal cord fails to close during development.
 This happens between 20 and 28 days of gestation, often before a woman knows she is pregnant.
-Because the spinal cord does not close, much of the nerves are exposed, resulting in damage to the cord as the pregnancy continues.
+Because the spinal cord does not close, many of the nerves are exposed, resulting in damage to the cord as the pregnancy continues.

 Spina bifida can impact the nervous system, bones and muscles, kidneys and bladder.
 The location on the spine where the undeveloped area occurs is called the level of the spina bifida.
 Because nerve damage at this site prevents function below that level, the higher the level, the greater the impact on normal development and function.

-Myelomeningocele affects about 1 in every 1,000 babies, and it ranges in severity.
+MMC affects about 1 in every 1,000 babies, and it ranges in severity.
 Some children, with mild cases very low on the spinal cord, can function nearly normally.
-More severe cases can cause leg weakness and paralysis, as well as hydrocephalus, and the Arnold Chiari malformation.
-People with Myelomeningocele often live long lives, especially if the condition is diagnosed and treated early.
+More severe cases can cause leg weakness and paralysis, as well as Hydrocephalus, and the Arnold Chiari malformation.
+People with MMC often live long lives, especially if the condition is diagnosed and treated early.

 How is Myelomeningocele diagnosed?

 At about 15 weeks gestation, a blood test measuring the levels of alpha-fetoprotein can show the physician that there might be a problem.
 After that, an ultrasound is performed to detect the MMC, but also to detect the conditions that can result from it, such as Hydrocephalus, the Chiari malformation, and any problems with the lower extremities.
 In all cases, we perform a fetal MRI to gain more detailed information and we perform a fetal echocardiogram (echo) to rule out any problem with the heart.